CS231n • Convolutional Neural Networks

 Technical Building Blocks of CNNs

-- While convolution and pooling layers form the structural foundation of CNNs, they are not sufficient on their own to ensure stable and efficient training.
-Several additional components—such as normalization, dropout, and advanced optimization strategies—play crucial roles in enabling CNNs to achieve state-of-the-art performance.
+- While convolution and pooling layers form the structural foundation of CNNs, they are not sufficient by themselves to ensure stable and efficient training.
+Over the years, researchers have developed several critical techniques that make deep CNNs trainable, robust, and generalizable.
+These include normalization layers, regularization methods like dropout, and advanced optimization strategies.

 Normalization Layers